(A partnership between UKaid Sakchyam and Machhapuchchhre Bank Limited)

 As for the financial institutions, although they are interested in serving these communities, the difficulties in establishing full-fledged branches in such remote areas makes the proposition less attractive from a business point of view.
-Therefore, they are always in the lookout for ways to cater to these markets.
-Use of alternate delivery channels such as Branchless Banking (BLB) is one of the ways to serve these scattered communities in a cost effective way.
+Use of alternate delivery channels such as Branchless Banking (BLB) is one of the ways to serve these scattered communities in a cost-effective way.

-Also, MBL will deploy 14 Relationship Managers (RM) in 14 of their branches identified as having potential for microfinance, especially microcredit businesses.
-The RMs will be exclusively involved in microfinance activities in the areas covered by their respective branches and will also be responsible of achieving the loan-related targets set in the Sakchyam-related project.
+Also, under this project, MBL has deployed 14 Relationship Managers (RM) in 14 of their branches identified as having potential for microfinance, especially microcredit businesses.
+The RMs are exclusively involved in microfinance activities in the areas covered by their respective branches and are also responsible for achieving the loan targets set in Sakchyam related project.

 Additionally, the bank will carry out various financial literacy initiatives in rural and suburban areas.
 These will include running financial literacy camps and using Interactive Voice Response (IVR) technology to reach more people in geographically challenging areas.

-Over the project period of 3 years, MBL aims to serve over 3,000 beneficiaries through their BLB touchpoints and dedicated RMs.
+Over the project period of 3 years, MBL aims to serve over 3,000 beneficiaries through their BLB touch points and dedicated RMs.
 Besides this, the bank targets to reach 13,000 beneficiaries through their financial literacy initiatives.
-MBL aims to mobilize over NPR 80 million in deposits from its BLB touchpoints and disburse NPR 705 million in loans through their various loan products customized to the local requirements.
 Overall, the project will provide access to various financial products and services to some of the most unserved and underserved population in Nepal.